01 Jun ROLAND DIGITAL PIANOS – REVIEW | 15 Models for 2025 | Update!

 Roland RP-701

 Roland has a lower line of digital pianos under $2000 which I talk about here and those pianos are available for purchase on the internet.
-The RP-701 ($1750) and F-701 ($1599) recently came out from the Roland company and have some nice upgrades from the previous models.
-However there are competitive models from Yamaha, Korg, and Casio out there so Roland needed to “up its game” with some RP and F series replacements this year in 2022.
+The RP-701 ($1759) and F-701 ($1649) have some nice upgrades from the previous models.
+However there are competitive models from Yamaha, Kawai, Korg, and Casio out there so Roland needed to “up its game” with some RP and F series replacements this year in 2025.

 Roland FP-90X Portable

-The FP-90X is the top of the line self-contained portable model for Roland and the newer FP-60X is the next one in the line and has a far different key action and piano sound engine as compared to the higher priced FP-90X.
+The FP-90X is the top of the line self-contained portable model for Roland and the FP-60X is the next one in the line and has a far different key action and piano sound engine which is not near as good as compared to the higher priced FP-90X.
 Below the portable Roland FP-60X is the portable FP-30X, the compact “cabinet style” RP701, F701, RP-107, and F-107.
 So Roland does have quite a few models to choose from.

 Kawai ES920

-Although the FP-90X is a good piano, for $400 less I believe the newer Kawai ES920 portable digital piano at $1799 price for 2022 is the better, more realistic digital piano.
+Although the FP-90X is a good piano, for $100 less I believe the newer Kawai ES920 portable digital piano at $1899 price for 2025 is the better, more realistic digital piano.
 In our experienced opinion this model offers a more organic piano playing experience with a more piano-like key action and more natural stereo acoustic piano sound.
 You might want to check out the new Kawai ES920 before you consider ordering the Roland FP-90X.
-When it comes to the Roland digital pianos for the rest of 2023 and into 2024, I don’t expect to see any more changes.
+When it comes to the Roland digital pianos for the rest of 2025, I don’t expect to see many changes.

 Generally speaking I really do like the Roland digital pianos and their technology in a few of the models they have, but some of the “other guys” out there are giving them a big run for their money so Roland definitely needs to keep working hard to stay up with their competition and upgrade some of their deficiencies concerning the sound chip/engine in the LX models.